blockhackersio/paypunk/CONTEXT.md

 _Avoid_: Vault, safe

 **KeyActor**:
 An actor (tactix) that holds the decrypted spending key in protected memory.
 Lives inside `keypunkd`.
-The security boundary — only accepts `Sign` and `DerivePublicKey` messages.
+The security boundary — only accepts `GetEncryptionKey`, `GenerateSeed`, `RestoreSeed`, `PreviewArtifact`, `AuthorizeArtifact`, `ExportViewingKey`, `HasSeed`, `VerifyPassword`, `BulkExportViewingKeys`, and `ExportMnemonic` messages.
 Never exposes raw key material.
 Uses `SignerProtocol` implementations to perform chain-specific signing.
 Stateless — the seed is derived from the encrypted store on each `AuthorizeArtifact` or `ExportViewingKey` call using the password provided in the request.
 _Avoid_: Key Daemon, signer

 **WalletActor**: